-The year 2021 witnessed the introduction of new tax regulations for real estate companies.
-In particular, in connection with new tax regulations, real estate companies have become income taxpayers for the disposal of shares in such company which provide at least 5% of rights to vote or to participate in company's profit, in case the seller of shares is an entity not being a Polish resident.
+Since 2021, so-called real estate companies are obliged to pay the tax on disposal of shares in such company which provide at least 5% of rights to vote or to participate in company's profit, in the case the seller of the shares is an entity not being a Polish resident.
+The tax is 19% of the income from the sale of shares and is payable by the 20th day of the month immediately following the month in which the income of the seller of the shares has arisen.